Jaimeeeeeeee/Jaimeeeeeeee/README.md

-## Hello 👋
+## 👋 | Hello

-My name is Jaime, I'm from Spain.
+- My name is Jaime, I'm from Spain.

-I'm a young programmer
+- I'm a young programmer

-Interested in learning new programming languages
+- Interested in learning new programming languages

-## Skills 🛠
+## 🛠 | Skills
+At the moment these are my skill:<br>

+- HTML5
+- CSS3
-JavaScript = Basic
+- JavaScript

-HTML = Medium

-CSS = Medium

-## Contact 📞
+## 📞 | Contact

-Contact me by:

-Discord: Jaime#3210
+Discord: Jaime#3210<br>

-Telegram: Jaimeeeeeeee
+Telegram: Jaimeeeeeeee<br>

-;)